 Castle Hill Primary School has a NO DEBT policy relating to the school meals, meals must be paid online in advance.
 Please click on this link to be taken to the online payment system -> Tucasi Payment System.

-The cost of school meals for Autumn Term 2018 for pupils in KS2 is:
+The cost of school meals for Spring Term 2019 for pupils in KS2 is:

 Cost per meal: £2.30

 First half term: 23 days x £2.30 = £52.90

 Second half term: 35 days x £2.30 = £80.50